 Student engagement represents two critical features of collegiate quality.
 The first is the amount of time and effort students put into their studies and other educationally purposeful activities.
 The second is how institutional resources, courses, and other learning opportunities facilitate student participation in activities that matter to student learning.
-NSSE surveys first-year and senior students to assess their levels of engagement and related information about their experience at your institution.
+NSSE surveys undergraduate students in their first and final years to assess their levels of engagement and related information about their experience at your institution.

+Comparison Group

+The comparison group featured in this report is

+Comparison 2012

-Comparison Group The comparison group featured in this report is Jesuit Universities See your Selected Comparison Groups report for details.
+See your Selected Comparison Groups report for details.

-This Snapshot is a concise collection of key findings from your institution's NSSE 2015 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE 2018 administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

-Engagement Indicators Sets of items are grouped into ten Your students compared with Jesuit Universities Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
+Engagement Indicators Sets of items are grouped into ten Your students compared with Comparison 2012 Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
 At right are summary results for your institution.
 For details, see your Engagement Indicators report.
-Higher-Order Learning Academic Challenge Reflective & Integrative Learning $\nabla$ Learning Strategies Key: Quantitative Reasoning Your students' average was significantly higher $(p < .05)$ with an effect size at least .3 in magnitude.
-Learning with Peers Collaborative Learning Your students' average was significantly higher $(p < .05)$ with an effect size less than .3 in magnitude.
-Discussions with Diverse Others No significant difference.
-Experiences Student-Faculty Interaction $\triangle$ $\triangle$ Your students' average was significantly lower $(p < .05)$ with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly lower $(p < .05)$ with an effect size at least .3 in magnitude.
-Campus Environment Quality of Interactions $\nabla$ Supportive Environment
+Academic Challenge Higher-Order Learning Reflective & Integrative Learning ∇ Learning Strategies Key: Quantitative Reasoning Your students' average was significantly higher $(p < .05)$ with an effect size at least .3 in magnitude.
+Learning Collaborative Learning Δ Your students' average was significantly higher $(p < .05)$ with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others ∇ ∇ No significant difference.
+Experiences Student-Faculty Interaction \triangle Δ Your students' average was significantly lower ($p < .05$) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly lower ($p < .05$) with an effect size at least .3 in magnitude.
+Campus Environment Quality of Interactions \triangle Supportive Environment \triangle Δ